kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## Retrieval and RAG

-When you ask a question, your prompt is embedded.
+When you ask a question, your prompt is embedded
-The system searches a vector database for nearby matches.
+The system searches a vector database for nearby matches
 That's retrieval-augmented generation (RAG)

 > Retrieval-Augmented Generation grounds language models in real documents by retrieving relevant information before generating responses.
 This architecture has become standard for building reliable knowledge systems.